World Autism Organisation welcomes you!

 Definition of Autism

 According to our current constitution, Autism is understood in accordance with the definitions formulated in the DSM-IV (Diagnostic and Statistical Manual of Mental Disorder IV) and the ICD 10 (International Classification of Diseases).
-As this is outdated, a proposal to update the definition and Autism information will be tabled at the GA in November 2020.
+DSM-V is being used, with the difference that more positive ways of descriptions, reporting or advice are promoted.
+We are working on updating the constitution to reflect current Good Autism Practice.

 The objectives of World Autism Organisation are :